-Invitation to men to honor a woman in their life
+Invitation to honor a woman in your life

 Interested persons are invited to send write-ups, with or without pictures, to Brenda Capen at [email protected] throughout the month of March.